Serapieum-of-alex/pyramids/docs/convert.rst

 Case 1: Save the result to disk
 ===============================
 - If you are working with big raster data with small spatial resolution, you should consider saving the output polygon directly to disk.
-- If you give the second parameter a path, the function will save the resulted polygon to disk
+- If you give the second parameter a path, the function will save the resulted polygon to disk.

 .. code-block:: py
-    :linenos:

     src_path = gdal.Open("examples/data/convert_data/test_image.tif")
     polygonized_raster_path = "examples/data/convert_data/polygonized.geojson"